$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Introduction

-\item To address the \textit{unimodal} limitations highlighted earlier, our proposed \textit{bimodal} adaptation of CLIP encoders at test-time aims to enhance alignment by maximizing the projection of class-wise prototypes onto their corresponding text features.
-Simultaneously, we increase the cosine distance between class prototypes to encourage the learning of more discriminative features, making the test adaptation process more flexible and robust. \item We conduct extensive experiments benchmarking our method against prior TTA approaches using CLIP, i.e., TPT and VTE, for online test-time adaptation.
-We also compare \framework\ against four TTA baselines, adopted for CLIP.
-Our approach achieves state-of-the-art performance for CLIP adaptation to common corruptions.
+\item To address the \textit{unimodal} limitations highlighted earlier, we propose \framework, a \textit{bimodal} \textbf{online} test-time adaptation method for CLIP encoders, designed to enhance alignment by maximizing the projection of class-wise prototypes onto their corresponding text features.
+Simultaneously, we increase the cosine distance between class prototypes to encourage learning of more discriminative features, making the test adaptation process more flexible and robust.

+\item We conduct extensive experiments benchmarking the proposed method against established TTA baselines and others using CLIP on CIFAR-10C, CIFAR-100C, and ImageNet-C \cite{hendrycks2019benchmarking}.
+To generalize our method beyond common corruptions, we evaluate on various domain generalization datasets \cite{gulrajani2020search}-OfficeHome \cite{venkateswara2017deep}, PACS \cite{li2017deeper}, VLCS \cite{fang2013unbiased}, and Terra Incognita \cite{beery2018recognition}.
+Overall, our approach achieves SOTA performance for CLIP adaptation at test-time on various domain shifts (see Supplementary).

 \end{itemize}